Nasal Issues & Nosebleed

 • Loss of sight in one eye or side

 Some effects improve with time and rehabilitation.
 Others may last longer and need ongoing support.
 The good news is that the brain can heal with the right therapy and encouragement.
+Always follow the guidance of your neurologist or rehabilitation specialist.

 What are the Exercises for a Stroke Patient